OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ln_scipy.rst

 Linear Solver: ScipyIterativeSolver
 ===================================

+The ScipyIterativeSolver is an iterative linear solver that wraps the methods found in `scipy.sparse.linalg`.
+The default method is "GMRES", or the Generalized Minimal RESidual method, though you can give it other methods that satisfy the same interface.
+This linear solver is capable of handling any system topology very effectively.
+It also solves all subsystems below it in the hierarchy, so assigning different solvers to subsystems will have no effect on the solution at this level.

 This is a serial solver, so it should never be used under MPI; use :ref:`PetscKSP <usr_openmdao.solvers.ln_petsc_ksp.py>` instead.